 The reported area of restocking fell significantly after a peak of 19 thousand hectares in 2006-07.
 This followed changes to grant support for restocking in Scotland, that resulted in some non-grant aided Sitka spruce restocking being excluded from the estimates.
-Results from the Forestry Commission's Nursery Survey (an annual survey of forest nurseries in Great Britain) indicate that, following a dip in the 2009/10 planting year, sales of Sitka spruce plants to Scotland have been relatively stable in recent years.

 The chart shows a dip in the area of restocking in 2015-16, following changes to grant schemes across the UK.
 Reported restocking has continued to fall in England, where grant aid is now only available in very limited circumstances.
-The reported area of publicly funded restocking in the UK in 2019-20 represents a 4% decrease from the previous year and remains below the level reported for 2016-17.
+The reported area of publicly funded restocking in the UK in 2020-21 represents a 5% decrease from the previous year.
 For further information, see the New Planting and Restocking section of the Sources chapter.

-Figure 1.7 Restocking in the UK, 1976-2020
+Figure 1.7 Restocking in the UK, 1976-2021